emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 2 actions\
 You partially into a dragon and exhale destructive energy.
 Make a Basic Spell attack against the Dexterity Defense DC of each creature of your choice within a 12m cone or 30m line (your choice) to deal 10d6 acid, cold, fire, lightning, or poison damage (your choice, the Spell gains the matching trait).

+At 7th level and 15th level, the damage increases by 6d6.

 You can use this Flourish once per day.

 ### Earth Ripple
 Earth, Nature, Spell\
 2 actions\
 you cause spikes to rise from the ground around you.
-Make a Basic Spell attack against each creature within 12m of you to deal 6d10 piercing damage or be Immobilized until the end of its next turn as it is impaled by the spike.
+Make a Basic Spell attack against each creature within 12m of you to deal 5d10 piercing damage or be Immobilized until the end of its next turn as it is impaled by the spike.
 The target can use an action to free itself.

+At 7th level and 15th level, the damage increases by 3d10.

 You can use this Flourish once per day.